open-quantum-safe/liboqs-cpp/README.md

 Building on POSIX (Linux/UNIX-like) platforms
 --------------------------------------------

-First you must build the master branch of liboqs according to the [liboqs building instructions](https://github.com/open-quantum-safe/liboqs#building), followed by a `[sudo] make install` to ensure that the compiled library is system-wide visible (by default it installs under `/usr/local/include` and `/usr/local/lib`).
-Alternatively, you may modify `LIBOQS_INCLUDE_DIR` and `LIBOQS_LIB_DIR` in [`CMakeLists.txt`](https://github.com/open-quantum-safe/liboqs-cpp/blob/master/CMakeLists.txt#L13) so that they point to the location of liboqs headers/library.
+First, you must build the master branch of liboqs according to the [liboqs building instructions](https://github.com/open-quantum-safe/liboqs#building), followed (optionally) by a `[sudo] make install` to ensure that the compiled library is system-wide visible (by default it installs under `/usr/local/include` and `/usr/local/lib` under Linux/macOS).

 Next, to use the wrapper, you simply `#include "oqs_cpp.h"` in your program.
 The wrapper contains a CMake build system for both examples and unit tests.
 To compile and run the examples, create a `build` folder inside the root folder of the project, change directory to `build`, then type

-	cmake ..
+	cmake .. -DLIBOQS_INCLUDE_DIR=/usr/local/include -DLIBOQS_LIB_DIR=/usr/local/lib
 	make -j4

 The above commands build all examples in `examples`, i.e. `examples/kem` and `examples/sig`, assuming the CMake build system is available on your platform.
-Replace the `-j4` flag with your processor's number of cores, e.g. use `-j8` if your system has 8 cores.
+The `-DLIBOQS_INCLUDE_DIR` and `-DLIBOQS_LIB_DIR` flags specify the location to the liboqs headers and compiled library.
+You may replace the `-j4` flag with your processor's number of cores, e.g. use `-j8` if your system has 8 cores.
 To build only a specific example, e.g. `examples/kem`, specify the target as the argument of the `make` command, such as